AndreLaranjeira/AndreLaranjeira/README.md

 # André Filipe Caldas Laranjeira

-I'm a programmer from Brasília, Brazil with a Bachelor's degree in Computer Engineering from the University of Brasília.
+I'm a programmer from Brasília, Brazil.
+I have a Bachelor's degree in Computer Engineering from the University of Brasília and a Master's degree in Computer Science from the University of Georgia.

 I enjoy programming, designing software, playing videogames and reading books.
-I believe that good code needs to be commented, tested and refactored.
+I believe that good code needs to be refactored, tested and documented.
 No exceptions!

-I specifically like to listen to soundtracks from movies, videogames or TV series while programming \(Hans Zimmer is a particular favorite composer of mine\).
-The hours fly by much faster with a good soundtrack playlist and a couple of coding problems to be solved.
+I specifically like to listen to movie and videogame soundtracks or Lo-fi while programming \(Hans Zimmer, particularly, is a favorite composer of mine\).
+The hours fly by much faster with good music and a couple of coding problems to be solved.

 ## Current occupations

-* Student at the University of Georgia in the M.S. in Computer Science Thesis option program;
+* Looking for a job under the OPT program.
+If you are interested in hiring me, you can download my [Resume](./doc/Resume.pdf).
 * Reading \(sporadically\) _The Rust Programming Language - 2nd edition_ to learn about Rust;

 ## Contact